-Reactive oxygen species (ROS) are highly reactive oxygen-containing molecules and radicals such as hydrogen peroxide, hydroxyl radical, superoxide, and organic peroxides and are formed in oxidation reactions in the atmosphere.
-These can be delivered exogenously through particle exposure (especially larger, less volatile organic peroxides and radicals) or can be produced endogenously when particles are deposited on the lung surface after inhalation such as hydroxyl radical or superoxide.
-(Campbell et al., 2019) Exogenous reactive species exist also in the gas phase, but in this study we focus on the particle exposure only.
-Another potential metric serving as proxy for particle toxicity is the oxidative potential (OP) of particles, which is defined as the ability of aerosol particle components to generate ROS inside the body simultaneously depleting antioxidants.
-(Kelly, 2003) The exceedance of the body's anti-oxidative capacity can lead to oxidative stress which has been linked to negative health effects.
-(Pizzino et al., 2017) In recent years, the importance of OP and ROS in air pollution research has gained increasing attention as these parameters might play a major role in PM-induced diseases.
-(Guascito et al., 2023) For example, the European parliament recently adopted a revised Ambient Air Quality Directive for Europe.
-(European Parliament, 2024) It suggests the expansion of monitored pollutants at supersites to also include OP among other pollutants of emerging concern next to the standard network of measurements.
-(European Union, 2022)
+Reactive oxygen species (ROS) are highly reactive oxygen-containing molecules and radicals such as hydrogen peroxide, 55 hydroxyl radical, superoxide, and organic peroxides and are formed in oxidation reactions in the atmosphere.
+These can be

+- delivered exogenously through particle exposure (especially larger, less volatile organic peroxides and radicals) or can be produced endogenously when particles are deposited on the lung surface after inhalation such as hydroxyl radical or superoxide.(Campbell et al., 2019) Another potential metric serving as proxy for particle toxicity is the oxidative potential (OP) of particles, which is defined as the ability of aerosol particle components to generate ROS inside the body while - 60 simultaneously deplete antioxidants.(Kelly, 2003) The exceedance of the body's anti-oxidative capacity can lead to oxidative stress which has been linked to causing negative health effects.(Pizzino et al., 2017) In recent years, the importance of OP and ROS in air pollution research has gained increasing attention as these parameters might play a major role in PM-induced diseases.
+For example, the European parliament recently adopted a revised Ambient Air Quality Directive for Europe.(European Parliament, 2024) It suggests the expansion of monitored pollutants at supersites to also include OP among - 65 other pollutants of emerging concern next to the standard network of measurements.(European Union, 2022) Usually, ROS and OP measurements have been based on the collection of PM filters and subsequent laboratory analysis.
+However, the time lag between sample collection and analysis can be long, potentially leading to a severe underestimation of

-Usually, ROS and OP measurements have been based on the collection of PM filters and subsequent laboratory analysis.
-However, the time lag between sample collection and analysis can be long, potentially leading to a severe underestimation of PM OP due to the instability and therefore short lifetime of ROS.
-Recent studies showed that only a minor fraction (1-40%) of particle-bound ROS in organic aerosol collected on filters is stable on a time scale of up to a week compared to direct-to-reagent online measurements, emphasizing the need for immediate analysis of particles for accurate quantification of ROS and OP.(Campbell et al., 2023; Zhang et al., 2021) Other studies have also shown short half-lives of compounds contributing to ROS and OP in aerosol particles such as radicals (Campbell et al., 2019), peroxy acids (Steimer et al., 2018), and hydroperoxides (Zhao et al., 2018) ranging from minutes to hours.
+PM OP due to the instability and therefore short lifetime of ROS.
+Recent studies showed that only a minor fraction (1-40%) of particle-bound ROS in organic aerosol collected on filters is stable on a time scale of up to a week compared to direct-to-70 reagent online measurements, emphasizing the need for immediate analysis of particles for accurate quantification of ROS and OP.(Campbell et al., 2023; Zhang et al., 2021) Other studies have also shown short half-lives of compounds contributing to ROS and OP in aerosol particles such as radicals (Campbell et al., 2019), peroxy acids (Steimer et al., 2018), and hydroperoxides (Zhao et al., 2018) ranging from minutes to hours.
 These findings indicate that online measurement methods that utilise a direct-to-reagent sampling approach are required for robust quantification of OP and ROS, particularly to capture the short-lived reactive components.
+75